Maori Cultural Expressions

 The Maori are an indigenous people of Aotearoa New Zealand and their culture is steeped in art, both traditional designs as well as more modern ones.
 Because the early Maori did not use the written language as a form of communication most of their history and the events of their lives were recorded by story telling and their artistry.
 Maori cultural expressions are both bold and compelling.

-Early Maori artists used the material at hand to create their totems, carvings, and paintings.
+Early Maori artists used the material at hand to create their totems, weapons, carvings, and paintings.
 These materials were wood, green stone, jade (greenstone – pounamu), sea shells, bone, and even skin.
 The art of tattooing or decorating the skin is called Moko.
 The colors black, white, and red feature heavily in Maori cultural expression.
 Some of the most well known designs are the twist, koru, and fish hook (hei matau).
 Here are some examples of twist pendants carved out of jade.
 And here some highly detailed bone fish hook necklaces.

 The history of Maori cultural expression is difficult to separate from the people itself as it has (obviously) been part of their culture from the beginning and played a significant part in their daily lives.
 Much of the art of the ancient Maori features and was dedicated to their ancestors.
 There are several modern Maori artists today whose work combines much of the traditional Maori techniques and new and exciting ideas as well.